mariusbanea/node-modules-require-and-object-destructuring/README.md

 =======================================

 The "Rules":
-- You should attempt to complete this challenge without looking at any other resources such as online documentation, course curriculum or materials.
+- You should attempt to complete this challenge without looking at any other resources such as googling stack-overflow, documentation or course materials.
+However, you may ask the interviewer clarifying questions at any point.
-- If you get stuck you have 3 lifeline (yes, just like Who Wants to Be a Millionaire) you may ask the interviewer
+- If you get stuck you have 3 lifelines (like Who Wants to Be a Millionaire)
+  - 1) Online documentation - browse Express, Mongoose, Chai, Chai-Http docs
+  - 2) Interview Hint - Ask the interview for a hint
+  - 3) Google search - 30 seconds of google search in

 Getting Started: